 The EOS RP provides a 4-level battery indicator and a recharge performance rating for the installed battery.

 "The EOS RP camera is compatible with the USB Power Adapter PD-E1 for in-camera charging via USB (but is not able to power the camera).
 Featuring an industry standard USB-C connector, the optional USB Power Adapter PD-E1 makes for easy charging without the necessity to remove the battery from the camera."
-[Canon] Also compatible and power-related are the AC Adapter AC-E6N, AC Adapter Kit ACK-E18 and DC Coupler DR-E18.
+[Canon] Note that not all cables and power sources are compatible.
+A friend shared some of his trial and error experience with results seeming to suggest that a power source with a capacity of 5 Volts at 3 Amps (or higher) and a true USB Type-C connection (not a USB Type-B to USB Type-C cable) are required.
+Also compatible and power-related are the AC Adapter AC-E6N, AC Adapter Kit ACK-E18 and DC Coupler DR-E18.

 While the EOS RP's grip is very well-designed, the small size means that the right pinky slides under the camera body.
 I don't mind this, but for those who want the added support of the pinky aiding in camera control, there is the Canon EG-E1 Extension Grip offered in black, red or blue colors.
 Buy all three and use the color that fits the event.